michaelo/bass/README.md

     * builds doesn't show up for frontend-search until root span is ready, but it does in grafana
     * not all steps shows up at first - but will after a while
     * is logging from steps sent with correct sev?
+    * explore if full on node-visualization pr build is better than grid to showcase nested build steps
 * Custom Grafana panel to visualize multiple traces in a grid?
 * Evaluate going/supporting OTEL-free:
-    * OTEL was chosen primarily to quicke see results as the orchestration logic got built.
+    * OTEL was chosen primarily to quickly see results as the orchestration logic got built.
 A local, tailored store will likely outperform for any reasonable amunts of data and traffic.
 May support both.

 Scratch:
 ----